Companies use a wide variety of tactics to source staff. Some have success posting on job boards in search of qualified candidates.

 - Influence – a top recruiter is an expert at influencing and persuading your industries best talent to consider and join your organization

 Above everything, a recruiter will save you time.
 They’ll also get you more candidates to choose from.
 Here’s why:

 - They will keep their great clients, top of mind: Recruiters are sourcing, meeting and networking with new talent each and every day.
-If you build a relationship with your recruiter, they will always keep you in mind when they discover new talent and provide you with the first opportunity to interview the candidate.
+If you build a relationship with your recruiter or headhunter.
+They will always keep you in mind when they discover new talent and provide you with the first opportunity to interview the candidate.

 This means the other 87% that isn’t actively searching will not be looking on job boards.
-If you’re in the field of tech, that means your job board ad only has the chance to reach about 1 in 8 software developers.
+If you’re in the field of technology.
+That means your job board ad only has the chance to reach about 1 in 8 software developers.

 - Your company will search passively.
 If you make a post on a job board, you are passively sourcing candidates.
 That means your ad is up 24/7, but it depends on the right people seeing it and responding to it.

-- A recruiter will search actively.
+- A recruiter or headhunter will search actively.
 A recruiter is actively sourcing candidates.
-They are out there looking in multiple places, calling around within their network, and letting candidates know about the position you are trying to fill.
+They are out there looking in multiple places.
+Calling around within their network, and letting candidates know about the position you are trying to fill.

-By using other avenues to reach all of the potentially interested candidates in the tech field, your numbers would increase to 3 out of 4.
-That’s why using a recruiter can be very powerful.
+By using other avenues to reach all of the potentially interested candidates in the tech field.
+Your numbers would increase to 3 out of 4.
+That’s why using a recruiter or headhunter can be very powerful.

 Decide If It’s A Good Fit.